HU EN

 Complete 0%

-Entirely typical
+Very typical

-Partially, but many things remain unsaid.
+Partly, but many things go unsaid

-It's not really typical
+Rather not typical

 Almost never